toptal/picasso/packages/picasso/README.md

 **_A [`Picasso`](/?path=/story/components-picasso--picasso) component rendered at root level is required for the library theme configuration and theme to work properly._**

+## Merging classes

+When working with TailwindCSS merging classes is vital.
+Read our [Merging classes](?path=/story/tutorials-merging-classes--merging-classes) tutorial to make it right.

 ## Documentation

 Documentation and demos are available at [picasso.toptal.net](https://picasso.toptal.net/).